Policy and Approach

 • Late Receipt of Invoice – Top 10 Suppliers

-The following graph is an example of the new Paid On Time Dashboard and the 2020 results.
+The following graph is an example of GPT's Paid On Time Dashboard and includes 2020 results.

-We understand that we have a role to play and use our influence with our stakeholders to support the reconciliation movement in Australia.
-We have adapted our supplier tender questionnaire to include an opportunity for companies to share details about their reconciliation actions, formalised First Nations employment initiatives and/or procurement strategies, and other relevant activities.
+We also have formalised First Nations employment initiatives and/or procurement strategies, and other relevant activities.
 Potential suppliers that are able to demonstrate reconciliation commitments are then recognised as favourable for this.
 We are pleased that eight of our top ten suppliers (by spend) have formal Reconciliation Action Plans in place.

 GPT released an inaugural Modern Slavery Statement in December 2020 as a key first step in assessing and addressing modern slavery risk in our supply chain.
 It describes our policies, procedures and actions taken and our commitments to assess and address these risks.
 The Statement is an important part of our commitment to fostering a corporate environment that adheres to high standards of ethical and professional behaviour.